 Wouldn’t it be great if marketers know exactly what drives their target audience to choose a particular product over others?
-This knowledge, if analyzed and brought into use correctly could result in selling anything to anyone.
+This knowledge, if analysed and brought into use correctly could result in selling anything to anyone.

 No matter how manipulative it seems, crafting marketing strategies based on the consumer behaviour is a common practice now.
 Marketers market their product keeping in mind the emotions and reasoning ability of the target audience, entrepreneurs present their pitch deck keeping in mind what the investor actually wants from them, and even products are built according to what the customer is willing to buy in the market.